thi-lee/sound-of-checked/README.md

 ### Continued development

-Saving data to localStorage so when user reload the page, whatever they have input won't go lost.
+[X] Saving data to localStorage so when user reload the page, whatever they have input won't go lost.

-Make the website responsive
+[X] Make the website responsive

+[] Edit task and project titles

+[] Remove project

 ### Useful resources